appium/appium/packages/appium/docs/en/contributing.md

 #### Source Language Updates

 Changes in documents are synchronized to Crowdin automatically via the `Update Crowdin English Docs` GitHub action.
-This action is triggered automatically as soon as there are any changes under `packages/appium/docs/en/**.md`.
+This action is triggered automatically as soon as there are any changes under `packages/appium/docs/en/**.md` or `packages/appium/docs/mkdocs-en.yml`.

 #### Fetching Translated Documents